abdo1200/abdo1200/README.md

 ### 💫 About Me:

-- 🔭 I’m currently working at Creative Minds
+- 🔭 I’m currently working at Creative Minds since May 2023
 - 🤔 I’m looking for Flutter Developer opportunity
 - 💬 Ask me about help anytime
 - contact number ☎️ : 01121914872